Hiking in Oregon: A Complete Guide for First Timers

 If you have a hike that you love and think should be on this list, reach out or leave us a comment below!
 We’d love to hear from you and find a new hike to add to our list!

 You might notice that we don’t have a single hike that is in the Portland city limits on this list, and though we tried to come up with a justification for including something like the hike to Pittock Mansion or the 4T Trail, we just couldn’t justify it.
-If you’re looking for a hike in the city, head over to read our guide to hiking in Portland for our favorites.

 Have another question?
 Don’t hesitate to get in touch, or leave us a comment below.
 We’re more than happy to chat!

-The McNeil Point Trail (Mount Hood National Forest)
+The McNeil Point Trail (Mount Hood)

-- Length: 11 miles
+- Length: 11.2 miles

-- Elevation Gain: 2,700 ft.
+- Elevation Gain: 3,100 feet

 - Difficulty: (Very) Hard